artsy/cohesion/README.md

 ```

 6. PR your changes.
 Once merged, the schema will be updated and your new event and values will be available to consumers of this package.

-7. Data analysts should request an engineer to construct a new event helper for the `/Helpers` directory (see below).

-## Helpers

-The `/Helpers` directory contains javascript helpers that return schema-compliant analytics events, and provide some useful default values.
-Each helper corresponds to one event from `/Schema/Events`.

-Helpers are most useful as a way to handle complex transformations of input data into an output event.
-However, these are rare.

-In most cases, when writing code to send events, one can import the relevant interface and use that to ensure the properties take the correct form, without having to write a helper function.

 [circle_badge]: https://circleci.com/gh/artsy/cohesion.svg?style=svg
 [circleci]: https://circleci.com/gh/artsy/cohesion